 Public art as wayfinding, placemaking, memorial and urban development

-The story of the Cowpastures is represented in public art across the Macarthur region and one example is found along the Harrington Park Lake walkway.
+The story of the Cowpastures is represented in public art across the Macarthur region; one example is found along the Harrington Park Lake walkway.

 The public artwork is a mixture of elements that combine wayfinding, placemaking, memorialisation and urban development in a new suburb.